You're a Big Boy Now (novel): Plot

 The central character of the novel is Bernard Chanticleer, a shoe salesman at a London department store at which his father is a manager.
 The Chanticleers live in a suburb, and "are type-cast as ridiculous bourgeois".
 At the store he meets a girl, Amy, who is rejected by his mother as "that terrible blatant girl with such common legs too".

 Bernard, described by one reviewer as "comically neurotic", then becomes infatuated with a stage actress, Barbara Darling.
 He sends her an impassioned note and they agree to meet.
 Barbara wants to victimize Bernard in revenge for her being ill-treated by men in the past.
 Eventually Barbara tires of Bernard and marries a window dresser.
 They have a child who bears a suspicious resemblance to one of Barbara's former lovers.

 Critical reception

 Robert Donald Spector of the San Francisco Examiner praised the book as "an outrageously funny satire that launches an all-out nuclear attack on every last inch of British life", with the targets including the "Welfare State" and "upper-middle-class snobbishness", with the "blast area" consisting of sex.
-The hero, Bernard, was compared by Spencer to Holden Caulfield, of J. D. Salinger's 1951 novel The Catcher in the Rye.
+The hero, Bernard, was compared by Spector to Holden Caulfield, of J. D. Salinger's 1951 novel The Catcher in the Rye.

 Oakland Tribune reviewer Dennis Powers wrote that thanks to the author's "malice and winning way with words", the book is "good fun in spite of its flaws", which he said included its cruel comedy and heavy-handed irony.
 According to Powers, one ought to "read it as a burlesque of An American Tragedy,' as a spoof of Angry British fiction, as a frightening condemnation of love.
 There is no end to the possibilities."